 Many companies are looking at large scale Agile solutions because they’ve been unable to get teams to work together.
 While Scrum-of-Scrums has proven to be ineffective, there are other methods that can have multiple teams work together effectively without heavy overhead.
 This paper discusses several issues of Agile at mid-scale and several techniques that can be used that allow more Agility and greater pivoting when necessary.
 These methods work both for fast growth companies that are wanting to keep their levels of innovation up while they grow as well as companies in the mid-scale range (150-1000) people that are looking to rejuvenate their methods.
 (Al Shalloway.
 1/2017)

-This article summarizes the essential concepts from each chapter of the important book, The Art of Action by Stephen Bungay.
-We highly recommend The Art of Action for executives, management, and leadership who are responsible for transitioning their enterprises with Lean and Agile.
+We highly recommend The Art of Action by Stephen Bungay for executives, management, and leadership who are responsible for transitioning their enterprises with Lean and Agile.
+We have created an authorized summary of the essential concepts from each chapter of this important book.
+Download the article (PDF).

 A different way of looking at Lean Software Development, one that is independent of Lean’s manufacturing heritage.
 It begins by presenting Lean as a collection of a body of knowledge applying Lean principles to software development.
 It then shows how this creates a new paradigm of management, one that does not inevitably lead to micro-management or chaos.
 Finally, it concludes with a discussion about how organizations can use Lean to improve their ability to learn.
 (Al Shalloway.
 12/2010)